Visa: Working Holiday Visa

 - Be persons who are not accompanied by spouses unless those spouses are in possession of a Working Holiday Visa or otherwise

-- Possess a valid passport and a return travel ticket or sufficient funds with which to purchase such a ticket
+- Possess a valid passport, and an outward and return/onward travel ticket or sufficient funds with which to purchase such a ticket

 - Possess reasonable funds for their maintenance during the period of initial stay in Japan

 - Intend to leave Japan at the end of their stay